Hudson Headwaters Health Network

 How will I access my test results?

 Log in to the Hudson Headwaters Patient Portal to view your test results online.
-If you are not yet registered for the patient portal, please create your account before your test.
-Please note: If you choose not to use the patient portal, notification of your test results may be delayed.
+If you are not yet registered for the Patient Portal, please create your account before your test.
+Please note: If you choose not to use the Patient Portal, notification of your test results may be delayed.

 Is there a cost?